 You can use a pneumatic trim nailer to nail up the crown molding if you have one, but it isn't required.
-You can use a trim hammer with a nail set to counter sink the nails.
+Alternatively, you can use a trim hammer to drive in the finish nails and then use a nail set to counter sink the nail heads.

-Cutting Crown Molding
+How to Cut Crown Molding

 View this video, about on installing crown molding, to learn more about how to cut and cope crown molding, or read the detailed explanation below.